On uniqueness of submaximally symmetric parabolic geometries: Abstract

 \section{Abstract}

 Among (regular, normal) parabolic geometries of type $(G,P)$, there is a locally unique maximally symmetric structure and it has symmetry dimension $\dim(G)$.
 The symmetry gap problem concerns the determination of the next realizable (submaximal) symmetry dimension.
-When $G$ is a complex or split-real simple Lie group of rank at least three or when $(G,P) = (G_2,P_2)$, we establish a local classification result for all submaximally symmetric structures.
+When $G$ is a complex or split-real simple Lie group of rank at least three or when $(G,P) = (G_2,P_2)$, we establish a local uniqueness result for submaximally symmetric structures of type $(G,P)$.